Skip to main content

 Background

 Login.gov recognizes incoming requests from Service Providers by validating the Issuer (for SAML) or ClientID (for OIDC) field sent in the request and checking it against Service Providers registered with Login.gov.
-The Issuer for each Service Provider is defined in the Issuer field on the Login.gov Dashboard.
+The Issuer for each Service Provider is defined in the Issuer field on the Login.gov Portal.

-Screenshot of issuer field on Login.gov dashboard
+Screenshot of issuer field on Login.gov portal

 This error occurs when Login.gov receives a request from a Service Provider that contains an Issuer/ClientID field that is not registered with Login.gov.
-The Issuer/ClientID defined in the request must match EXACTLY the Issuer defined in the Dashboard.
+The Issuer/ClientID defined in the request must match EXACTLY the Issuer defined in the Portal.

 Solution: